 There are several factors that determine changes to an existing bus stop.
 Considerations include several elements, such as change in land use, bus operations, safety, and stop spacing (i.e., how close was the previous stop and how far is the next stop).
 Bus stop relocation helps achieve stop spacing for local and rapid bus service types as defined by AC Transit Board Policy No. 501.
 In addition, stops proposed to be removed are close to neighboring stops with higher ridership activity.

-What are “far-side” bus stops and “near-side” bus stops?
+What are “near-side” bus stops and “far-side” bus stops?

 Near-side bus stops are located immediately before crossing an intersection.
 Far-side bus stops are located immediately after crossing an intersection.